Old Town, West Yorkshire

 Old Town is a village in Calderdale, West Yorkshire, England.
 It is situated on a hilltop above Hebden Bridge and across the Hebden valley from Heptonstall.
-The village falls within the Calderdale Ward of Luddendenfoot.
 Both Old Town and nearby Pecket Well are served by Wadsworth Parish Council.
 Old Town has a village green, two chapels, a pub called the Hare & Hounds (known by the locals as Lane Ends) and a post office which has a café situated within.
 The village has a population of about 1,070.